O.S.S. (film)

-O.S.S. is a 1946 American war film starring Alan Ladd and Geraldine Fitzgerald about the Office of Strategic Services.
-It was directed by Irving Pichel, who would later be blacklisted by the House Un-American Activities Committee, and written by Richard Maibaum, a World War II veteran who would later write twelve of the first 15 James Bond films.
+O.S.S. is a 1946 American war spy film directed by Irving Pichel and starring Alan Ladd, Geraldine Fitzgerald and Patric Knowles.
+Produced and distributed by Paramount Pictures, it portrays the activities of the Office of Strategic Services during World War II.
+The screenplay was written by Richard Maibaum, a World War II veteran who would later write twelve of the first fifteen James Bond films.
 Maibaum, a former Broadway actor, also narrates the film.